August 13, 2019

 Kristina, who lives in Tarkio, Missouri, about 2 hours north of Kansas City, has received much of her treatment in St. Joseph, Missouri, under the direction of medical oncologist Rony Abou-Jawde, MD.
-Dr. Chapman collaborates with Dr. Abou-Jawde to ensure Kristina can receive care closer to home.
+Her cancer center physician collaborates with Dr. Abou-Jawde to ensure Kristina can receive care closer to home.

 Kristina’s treatment experience is another example of the physician collaboration necessary to ensure patients receive quality healthcare.
 Her doctors say with treatments spanning over 5 years, there’s no way Kristina could have done this without close cooperation between healthcare professionals.